rebahama/bimmer-reviewer/TESTING.md

 * Install all the requirements with the "command pip3 freeze --local  >  requirements.txt"

-* Create a file named "Procfile" in the main directory django project
+* Create a file named "Procfile" in the main directory django project and add the following line: web: gunicorn thereviewer.wsgi

 ## To use the secret key and database variables you need access to the Heroku account that stores the database and secret key and other sensitive data.